 - Use a bench knife to tuck in the flour underneath the four edges of the dough

 - Gently fold half of the dough over towards you to the center.
 Repeat with the opposite half, overlapping the first half.
 Then roll the dough over from one end to the other.
-You can feel that the dough is jiggly and full of air
+You can feel that the dough is jiggly and full of air.
+You can also refer to my video for alternative batard shaping call "caddy clasp"

 - Tuck a bench knife under one side of the dough and push gently to tighten the dough a bit.
 Seal both ends